 - 132. A Tribunal bundle, including the Warning Notice and any responses from relevant parties, will be presented to three Tribunal members selected from the CAP.
 This will usually happen ten working days in advance of the hearing, so that members will have time to read the papers prior to meeting for the Tribunal. - 133.
 Copies of the evidence in the Tribunal bundle will have been provided to the party in alleged breach of the Code over the course of the investigation.
 The Tribunal bundle will be made available in electronic format for the party under investigation, and a hard copy is available at the CAT for any party providing any representations. - 134.
 The entirety of the documentation to be relied on by both parties in the paper-based procedure should be exchanged by the date specified in the Warning Notice.
-However where in its response to the Warning Notice, a provider raises a new matter which has not previously been investigated by the Executive, the Executive may undertake appropriate investigations and will allow the provider the opportunity to respond to the outcome of these investigations in writing prior to the date of the CAT hearing.
-Both the Executive's findings and any response made by the provider will be supplied to the CAT as an addendum to the bundle. - 135.
-Where neither the provider nor the Executive confirm before papers are sent to the CAT that they wish for the hearing to proceed by way of an oral hearing, the paper-based CAT process will be used.
-Where either party later submits that it wishes to use the oral hearing
+However where in its response to the Warning Notice, a provider raises a new matter which has not

 &lt;sup>29 The Tribunal bundle is the bundle of documents relating to the case, including the breaches raised by the Executive with supporting evidence and any responses and evidence sent in by the Network operator or provider.
-The Tribunal bundle also includes revenue information provided by the Level 1 and/or 2 provider, and a schedule of administrative charges, which sets out the costs incurred by PhonepayPlus up to the point at which the Tribunal bundle is fully compiled.
+The Tribunal bundle also includes revenue information provided by the Level 1 and/or 2 provider, and a schedule of administrative charges, which sets out the costs incurred by PSA up to the point at which the Tribunal bundle is fully compiled.
 Further costs may be incurred between the compilation of the Tribunal bundle and the Tribunal hearing and where this occurs a revised schedule will be available at the hearing.
 The Tribunal bundle does not include the past breach record of the party, which is provided to the Tribunal during the hearing, after all potential breaches of the Code have been determined.